Cold weather plants are perfect for winter so that your garden won’t be dry and dreary until spring arrives.

 3. Japanese Yew

-As the name suggests, this plant is native to Japan but is also popular in American soil.
+As the name suggests, this cold weather plant is native to Japan but is also popular on American soil.
 It’s especially popular for its red fruit (don’t eat them though!) and can survive even the harshest of winters and the driest of seasons.

 4. Potted Blue Spruce